Lava balloon

 A lava balloon is a gas-filled bubble of lava that floats on the sea surface.
 It can be up to several metres in size.
 When it emerges from the sea, it is usually hot and often steaming.
 After floating for some time it fills with water and sinks again.

 Lava balloons can form in lava flows entering the sea and at volcanic vents, but they are not common.
 They have been observed in the Azores, Canary Islands, Hawaii, Japan, Mariana Islands and Mexico.
 Apparently, they are generated when gases trapped within magma form large bubbles that eventually rise to the sea surface.
 In the Canary Islands, balloons containing sediments were used to infer the age of the basement on which the volcano is constructed; these sediments were also at first misinterpreted as evidence of an impending large explosive eruption.

 Appearance

 Lava balloons are gas-filled bubbles surrounded by a crust formed by lava; their gas content allows them to float on the sea surface.
 Observed sizes range from 0.3 m at El Hierro (Canary Islands) during the 2011–2012 eruption to about 3 m at Terceira on their long axis with rounded shapes.
 They have one or sometimes several large cavities surrounded by a 3–8 cm crust.
 The outer part of the crust is highly vesicular and striated and has delicate flow structures that can be seen using a scanning electron microscope.
 It is fragile and often breaks off the balloon.
 The inner part of the crust is separated from the outer part by orange and white layers.
 It is subdivided into three inward-thickening layers, all of which contain varying amounts of vesicles that become larger toward the interior.
+Recovered lava balloons and associated rocks are on display in the UGGp museum on El Hierro.